frenchtoasters/governance/eosio.system/eosio.system-regproducer-rc.md

 I hereby agree not to interfere with the producer election process.
 I agree to process all producer election transactions that occur in blocks I create, to sign all objectively valid blocks I create that contain election transactions, and to sign all pre-confirmations and confirmations necessary to facilitate transfer of control to the next set of producers as determined by the system contract.

-I hereby acknowledge that 2/3+ other elected producers may vote to disqualify {{producer}} in the event {{producer}} is unable to produce blocks or is unable to be reached, according to criteria agreed to among producers.
+I hereby acknowledge that 2/3+ other elected producers may vote to disqualify {{producer}} in the event {{producer}} is unable to produce blocks or is unable to be reached, according to criteria agreed upon amongst producers.

 If {{producer}} qualifies for and chooses to collect compensation due to votes received, {{producer}} will provide a public endpoint allowing at least 100 peers to maintain synchronization with the blockchain and/or submit transactions to be included. {{producer}} shall maintain at least 1 validating node with full state and signature checking and shall report any objectively invalid blocks produced by the active block producers.
-Reporting shall be via a method to be agreed to among producers, said method and reports to be made public.
+Reporting shall be via a method to be agreed upon amongst producers, said method and reports to be made public.

 The community agrees to allow {{producer}} to authenticate peers as necessary to prevent abuse and denial of service attacks; however, {{producer}} agrees not to discriminate against non-abusive peers.